halogenjs/model/Readme.md

   Rich REST level 3 Hypermedia APIs become, in effect, a complete expression of your application in their own right.

-  __Hyperbone__ extends Backbone to attempt to support HAL properly, to make building client-side applications consuming Hypermedia APIs as painless as possible.
+  __Halogen__ extends Backbone to attempt to support HAL properly, to make building client-side applications consuming Hypermedia APIs as painless as possible.
 It's more opinionated than standard Backbone (out of necessity), but as this is a modular framework you only use the modules you need and that fit with the way you work.

-  To this end, the roadmap for Hyperbone is as follows:
+  To this end, the roadmap for Halogen is as follows:

-  - __Hyperbone Model__ : Nested Backbone models that support Hypermedia natively, supporting uri templates, rels, controls and embedded resources
+  - __Halogen Model__ : Nested Backbone models that support Hypermedia natively, supporting uri templates, rels, controls and embedded resources
-  - __Hyperbone View__ : Binding Hyperbone Models to the DOM
+  - __Halogen View__ : Binding Halogen Models to the DOM
-  - __Hyperbone View Command Extensions__ : Binding _commands to the DOM
-  - __Hyperbone IO__ : HTTP extensions for Hyperbone Models
+  - __Halogen Resource__ : Halogen models with build in HTTP extensions for easy REST interactions
-  - __Hyperbone Router__ : Sinatra/Express style routing for Hyperbone Applications
+  - __Halogen Router__ : Sinatra/Express style routing for Halogen Applications

 ## WARNING!

-  To remove the jQuery dependency and because Models in Hyperbone are not Active Records, the .sync() and .fetch() functionality has been stripped out.
+  To remove the jQuery dependency and because Models in Halogen are not Active Records, the .sync() and .fetch() functionality has been stripped out.
 Changes to models are via commands, which are forms that are submitted to a server.
-HTTP interactions will be handled by the IO module (in development)
+HTTP interactions with a server need the Halogen Resource module which extends Halogen Model.

 ## Features